altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~Keys, wallet, phone, gun.~
 ~Hopefully he wouldn't need the latter~
 ~But more and more he was sure he would.~
-"This is some bullshit"
+"K::This is some bullshit"
 ~He muttered to himself, stepping up to the building.~ 'He was getting to tired for this shit'
 }
 {
 %%%%
+mn:M
 }
 {
-"Wait here,"
+"F::Wait here,"
-~Felix said as he Stepped into the dark hallway.~ "Something's...
+~Felix Stepped into the dark hallway.~ "F::Something's...
 Wrong."
 ~They were on the 4th floor.~
 ~The elevator just opened to what he promised would be hundreds of peers.~